jessicadever1/recipeCards/README.md

     a) save recipe card to appropriate meal page with all user-provided info

-8) get outer edges of recipe card elements to line up.
+DONE 8) get outer edges of recipe card elements to line up.
 I think padding will fix this.